-While Eric worked on the water engineering side of our garden, I spent some serious pruning time on our citrus trees - meyer lemons, and valencia oranges.
+While Lorenzo worked on the water engineering side of our garden, I spent some serious pruning time on our citrus trees – meyer lemons, and valencia oranges.
 I picked a large bucket of citruses off both of our trees.
 I have been craving tall glasses of strawberry lemonade and freshly squeezed orange juice for some mimosas.
-I love seeing the beautiful hummingbirds fly into our garden and pecking away at the flowered fruits, it's nature's work right before us.
-I absolutely love having my garden - it's always helps and saves money to pick fresh citrus whenever you need it.
+I love seeing the beautiful hummingbirds fly into our garden and pecking away at the flowered fruits, it’s nature’s work right before us.
+I absolutely love having my garden – it’s always helps and saves money to pick fresh citrus whenever you need it.

 One dish that I knew to use up the meyer lemons was this chicken dish.
 Using a couple fresh ingredients (mostly from my garden), you can easily put this dinner together.
 Chicken is a staple menu item that I prepare at least once a week.
 I’m always trying to find new ways to enjoy it, whether it be grilled, baked, roasted, pan-fried, and even deep-fried.
 I hate chicken to be boring and bland and with the addition of fresh lemons – it’s a nice balanced dish.